 Leaf retention: Deciduous.
-Dies to ground in freezing winters.
+May die to ground in freezing winters.

 Growth rate: Moderate to rapid, depending on water.

 Mature Size: 3-5' high and wide.

 Flowers: Bright red-orange, tubular, up to 2" long, in short terminal spikes on main and lateral stems.

 Fruit: Brown capsules with black seeds.